ifit/Enhancements/README.md

 __Who is this for?__

 Everyone.
-Anyone can create issues here (no duplicates please) and everyone can browse through the previously created issues and +1 the ones you feel should be prioritized.
+Anyone can create issues here (no duplicates please) and everyone can browse through previously created issues, add notes, and +1 the ones you feel should be prioritized.

 __Definition of Labels__